Lebollo la banna: History of lebollo

-In 1902, Lentshwe authorized an initiation school after being persuaded from his people.
+In 1902, Lentswe authorized an initiation school after being persuaded from his people.
 The Basotho initiation ritual did not reoccur until 1975 when other chiefs took over and reintroduced the practice.
 Before 1975, parents who took their children to the "bush school" were excommunicated from the Christian church community along with their children.
 In order to be accepted back into the community, they had to undergo church rituals of repentance and cleansing.
 Currently, not all community members practice initiation, but some certain families uphold the practice.

 Age and time

 The age of initiation has changed as school learners in the past or any child under the age of 24 years were not initiated.
 Males who were over the age of 24 were referred to as batlankana as they had passed adolescence and were ready to uphold their family social responsibilities according to customs and traditions.
 Currently, most initiates from the Free State and Lesotho attend initiation between the ages of 12 and 15 with only a few initiated above the age of 15.
 The boys usually attend the initiation school during the holiday break between primary school and high school.
 Changes to the age of initiates are influenced by migration patterns of adult males leaving their homestead to work in cities or mines and South African laws that require children to attend school.
 Generally speaking, an initiation school is open to young pubescent males, but in some cases, adults can also attend such a school in cases where the particular individual could not attend such a school while still young.